 Candidates are given the opportunity to rehearse with the rhythm section for half an hour before the audition.
 The candidate is expected to lead the rehearsal but the rhythm section will provide guidance and advice.

 - All candidates are required to perform two contrasting pieces with the rhythm section.

-- Drummers are required to prepare some piano keyboard work instead of presenting a transcription.
+- Drummers and vocalists are required to prepare some piano keyboard work instead of presenting a transcription.
 They should be prepared to play through the chord changes of one of the listed standards at the piano.

 If the audition panel requires further evidence of appropriate skills, they may give further tests such as sight reading, keyboard, aural or interactive tests.